Fishing at Cachuma Lake

 Carp Bowfishing at Cachuma Lake Carp Bow Fishing Promotional Flier

-Trout Plants - Santa Barbara County Parks planted 4,000 pounds of Rainbow Trout on Friday, April 17 at Cachuma Lake.
-The triploid Rainbow Trout plant included 400 lbs of trophy-sized fish, together with fish 1.5 - 3 lbs or better, all from Mt.
+Trout Plants - Santa Barbara County Parks planted a total of 8,000 pounds of Rainbow Trout in late April and early May at Cachuma Lake.
+The triploid Rainbow Trout plants included 400 lbs of trophy-sized fish, together with fish 1.5 - 3 lbs or better, all from Mt.
 Lassen Trout Farm.
-This plant is one of three, for a total of 10,000 lbs planted in a month.
-The California Department of Fish and Wildlife planted 2,000 lbs on April 17.
-Santa Barbara County Parks will plant another 4,000 lbs on May 1, 2015.
+In addition, California Department of Fish and Wildlife planted 2,000 lbs on April 17, for a grand total of 10,000 pounds of trout planted between late April and May 1.

 Trout Fishing - Bait fishing, trolling, or casting artificial lures are methods used for catching rainbow trout.
 Trout from 12-21 inches are frequently caught.
 The Cachuma trout record is 12.5 pounds!
 For good results, try using your equipment as described below:

 Salmon eggs: Use a single size 14-16 salmon egg hook with an egg sinker on a 4-6 pound test line; attach a swivel to the line, and use a leader of 2 pound test.

 Cheese and egg combo: Again use 4-6 pound test line, sinker, and swivel.
 Attach a leader to two hooks; an egg hook and a treble baited with cheese.

 Floating night crawler rig: Use the same setup as above except use a size 6-8 hook baited with an inflated night crawler.

 Trolling: Use a lead core line with a 6-8 pound test leader approximately six feet long, and one of the following lures: Needlefish, Castmaster, Wobble-rite.